Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/11-graphs.md

 `Time = Space : O(n * m)`

+**Note:** If the question didn't have a minium or ... constraint, we could be going over all of the elements in the current q in one iteration of the while loop, but it didn't matter, because eventually we will go over all of them.
+If this question had said: get the minimum time or minimum or ..., we had to go all of the elements of the q(snapshot manner) in one iteration of while loop.
+In other words, we had to do multi-source BFS, by having another loop inside the while loop by saying:
+`for i in range(len(q)):`

+In `31-1.py`, we actually have the time or path constraint, it wants us to get the shortest path.
+We're incrementing length after each iteration of for loop inside while loop.
+So it actually mattered to have a for loop for all of the elements of `q` inside the while loop so we actually get the shortest path.
+In other words, we have to write a multi-source BFS.

 ## 32 Adjacency List
 These are much simpler to run an algo on, rather than on a matrix.